Jan 21, 2022

 The steps above require a lot of work, so if you’ve made it this far, congratulations.
 It’s hard enough to find a product you care about.
 It’s even more difficult to find a product you care about that people will actually buy.

-But, if you’ve done that, it’s time to start building out your online eCommerce store.
+But, if you’ve done that, it’s time to learn how to start a store.

 If you don’t have a domain name and hosting, then it’s time to purchase these now.
 With Hostinger, you can get both services with a single purchase!
 All you have to do is pick a web hosting plan that’s 12 months or longer and a free domain will be bundled together.